jeromegn/DocumentUp/README.md

 * Thanks for the few well documented project sites out there for the inspiration.
 * Thanks to [CDNJS](http://cdnjs.com) who originally offered hosting for this project.
+* Thanks to [Jean-Marc Denis](http://jeanmarcdenis.me/) for the freely downloadable bow tie I used in the logo.

 ## Changelog